 Papers submitted should report original work.
 ECML-PKDD 2017 will not accept any paper that, at the time of submission, is under review or has already been accepted for publication in a journal or another conference.
 Authors are also expected not to submit their papers elsewhere during the review period.
 The dual submissions policy applies during the whole ECML-PKDD 2017 reviewing period from April 20 to June 22, 2017.

 Authors are encouraged to adhere to the best practices of Reproducible Research (RR), by making available data and software tools for reproducing the results reported in their papers.
-Authors may flag their submissions as RR and make software and data accessible to reviewers and to the program committee who will verify the accessibility of software and data.
-Links to data and code will then be inserted in the final version of RR papers.
-For the sake of persistence and proper authorship attribution, we require the use of standard repository hosting services such as dataverse, mldata, openml, etc. for data sets, and mloss.org, Bitbucket, GitHub, figshare (where it is possible to assign a DOI) etc. for source code.
+Authors may flag their submissions as RR and make software and data accessible to reviewers who will verify the accessibility of software and data.
+Links to data and code must be inserted in the final version of RR papers.
+For the sake of persistence and proper authorship attribution, we require the use of standard repository hosting services such as Dataverse, mldata.org, OpenML, figshare, Zenodo, etc. for data sets, and mloss.org, Bitbucket, GitHub, figshare (where it is possible to assign a DOI) etc. for source code.
 If data or code gets updated after the paper is published, it is important to enable researchers to access the versions that were used to produce the results reported in the paper.
 Authors who do not have a preferred repository should consult Springer Nature’s list of repositories and research data policy (we adopt type 2).

 In addition to normal conference submissions, papers can be submitted to other tracks: Industrial, Governmental and NGO; Demo; Ph.D.; Nectar; journal track.
 Accepted papers in all the tracks, including journal track, will be presented at the conference.